Jeffersonszn43/Otto-LC-Project/README.md

 ## Setup

-##### This section will contain information on how to setup your environment for working with the robot.
-The instruction are shown below:
+##### This section will contain information on how to setup your environment for working with the robot:

 1. First, you have to install the Thonny Python IDE to work with the Otto LC Jerry robot to run MicroPython programs on the robot.
 You can download the IDE using this link: [Thonny](https://thonny.org/)
 2. Once you have installed Thonny, you must make sure you downloaded the OttoDIYPython library zip file from below that contains all of the files that were built for the library.
 Note: Since the library was designed to run on the ESP8266 Microcontroller, some of the files had to be modified to work with the Pi Pico Microcontrollers.